fommil/fpmortals/manuscript/under-review.md

 or the set of valid messages for an `Actor` in Akka.
 This is the layer where we define all side-effecting interactions of our system.

-There is tight iteration between writing the logic and the algebra: it is a good level of abstraction to design a system.
+There is tight iteration between writing the business logic and the
+algebra: it is a good level of abstraction to design a system.

 `@freestyle.free` is a macro annotation that generates boilerplate.
 The details of the boilerplate are not important right now, we will